Fei Qin

 Research interests

-Dr Qin holds a PhD in management from the Massachusetts Institute of Technology (MIT) in Cambridge, US, and a BA in economics from Peking University in Beijing, China.
-Prior to joining Bath, she taught at the London School of Economics and Political Science (LSE) and was a Phelan Fellow at the International Labour Organization (ILO) in Geneva, Switzerland.
-She has held visiting/affiliated positions at various institutions such as MIT Sloan School of Management and Peking University.
+She holds a PhD in management from the Massachusetts Institute of Technology (MIT) in Cambridge, US and a BA in economics from Peking University in Beijing, China.
+Prior to joining Bath, she worked as an Assistant Professor at London School of Economics and Political Science (LSE) and Phelan Fellow of International Institute for Labour Studies at International Labour Organization (ILO) headquarter in Geneva.
 She is an Honorary Senior Research Fellow of Imperial College London.
-She also currently serves at the Senate of University of Bath as an elected senator from her home faculty.

 Willing to supervise doctoral students